-connector A068: in section 12.22: "Connector A068 (chassis - ESC system)". connector 4C: in section 12.6: "Connector 4C (CF XF series bulkhead - ESC)".
+connector A068 in the vehile chassis: see section 12.26: "Connector A068 (chassis - ESC system)". connector 4C in the bulkhead: see section 12.6: "Connector 4C ESC system".

 The purpose of the engine speed control system is to enable the engine speed to be adjusted between idling speed and the maximum speed.
 This adjustable engine speed is used, among other things, to drive auxiliary consumers via a PTO.
 The engine speed control can be used while driving or when idling by setting the correct customer parameters using DAVIE.
 The engine speed control can be enabled by the driver using the steering wheel switches, if the correct selection codes have been chosen, through the superstructure equipment via the relevant application connector (A068 hardwired).
 Enabling the engine speed control via one of the application connectors takes priority over the steering wheel switches.